 What 50,000 Marriott Points Per Night Gets You

-With 50,000 points, you’d be able to book an off peak night at a category 7, which could be a Ritz Carlton in a major US city, or a stunning five star hotel in Europe, Asia, South America and beyond, including many ‘Luxury Collection’ properties.
-With travel demand in a slump, many hotels will remain in “off peak” pricing for the next year, which presents a huge opportunity.
+With 50,000 points, you’d likely be able to book an off peak night at a luxury hotel, which could be a Ritz Carlton in a major US city, or a stunning five star hotel in Europe, Asia, South America and beyond, including many ‘Luxury Collection’ properties.

-Even during standard redemption rates, 50,000 points is enough for a Category 6 Marriott, which can cost hundreds per night in some fabulous locations.
-The luxurious W Aspen is one such example, but a GSTP favorite in London, England is even better.
+Even during standard redemption rates, 50,000 points is enough for a hotel which can cost hundreds per night in some fabulous locations worldwide.
+The luxurious W Aspen has been one such example, but a GSTP favorite in London, England is even better.

 The Renaissance St. Pancras is an iconic London Hotel with five star rooms, service and an enviable location, not to mention great food from Marcus Wareing.
-At 50,000 points a night at standard redemption rate, it’s not uncommon to turn 50,000 points into a room which would’ve cost $450 in cash.
+With these free night certificates, it’s not uncommon to turn 50,000 points, or 50,000 plus a top off into a room which would’ve cost $450 in cash per night, or more.

 Should you get the Marriott Bonvoy Boundless Card with this 250,000 points of initial value?
 It’s hard to think of anyone who wouldn’t benefit from having five free nights at top hotels all over the world saved up, ready to use whenever you travel again.

 The bonus is not available to any current Marriott Bonvoy Premier, Premier Plus, Bonvoy Bold, or Bonvoy Boundless cardholders, or anyone who rec eived a welcome bonus from the Bonvoy Premier or Bonvoy Boundless cards within the last 24 months.